StackVista/stackstate-docs/use/views.md

 Generally speaking, views serve two major purposes:

 1. Views are a type of bookmark.
 They help you to find your way back to a part of your topology that is of particular interest to you or your team.
 They may also serve as a starting point for defining new views.
-2. Views can be used for [Event notifications and automation](/use/health-state-and-event-notifications/send-event-notifications.md).
+2. Views can be used for [event notifications and automation](/use/health-state-and-event-notifications/send-event-notifications.md).
 Whenever a change within the view requires your attention, an event handler can send out a notification, create an incident in an ITSM system or trigger automation.

 ## Access a view